trentlarson/Schedule-Forecast/README.txt

 -- Choose your tool:
 -- For standalone: Copy the target/forecast.war file into the war directory, eg. tomcat/webapps/ -- For Jira: copy the forecast jars and the core/lib jars (except logging) into atlassian-jira/WEB-INF/lib, and war/src/main/webapp/gantt.jsp file into someplace you'll remember under atlassian-jira/, eg. secure/views/company
+- You'll want to change the time-per-day to match this plugin, under Administration -> Time Tracking (see timeestimate SQL below)

 Helpful hints for Eclipse: